Edge Delta Threshold Node

 condition

 The condition parameter specifies the condition to evaluate if the node should emit a signal.
 The evaluation is done on incoming metrics.
-It is specified using Common Expression Language (CEL) and is required.
+It is specified using Common Expression Language (CEL) and you can use CEL macros.
+A condition is required.

 nodes: